monicahdz2/programming/bash_shell.md

 ## Command line to use the terminal
 # Monica Hernandez
 2°c Robotics
-This command line is used on linux
+This command line is used on linux.

 ## What is the markdown?
 A document in which we can write about our program like our code, process, etc.